-The Ministry Director maintains contact with multiple organizations within the immediate area, which participate in the Practical Field Ministry Program.
+The Ministry Director and/or Dean of Students maintain contact with multiple organizations within the immediate area, which participate in the Practical Field Ministry Program.
 A team is made up of students whose abilities and interests best meet the needs of the host organization.
 The supervisor of the host ministry is the one who oversees the student team on behalf of the host organization.
-They work directly with the Nations College Ministry Director to provide information that is vital to the Student Ministry Team and helps them achieve their goals.
+They work directly with the Nations College Ministry Director and/or Dean of Students to provide information that is vital to the Student Ministry Team and helps them achieve their goals.
 They supervise the team while on-site and evaluate the team effort, along with each team member's performance.